vokuder/NAS/README.md

-# My NAS setup on a rasperry pi:
+# My NAS setup:
-This document is not complete and will be updated soon.
+This document explains the steps I took to setup my NAS on a raspbery pi.

 ### Solution description:
 - Raspberry pi to provide a low energy cost server machine.